Zabro000/Hydrogen-Line-Formal-Lab-Code/README.md

 # Hydrogen Line Radio Astronomy Program and Example Data
 This is a python program which controls a software defined radio (SDR) to take observations of the hydrogen line.
 It is built around the Virgo library.
-To take observations with a software defined radio, the program must be ran on a Linux operating system (OS) – with all the dependencies the Virgo library needs installed.
+To take observations with an SDR, the program must be ran on a Linux operating system (OS) – with all the dependencies the Virgo library needs installed.
 Other functionality does not need a Linux OS.
 Generating maps of the sky in the hydrogen line, and converting between astronomical coordinate systems can be done on any OS, so long as the Virgo library is installed.

-The python file, “Radio Astronomy Script-1” is the aforementioned python program; running it will start the program.
+The python file, “Radio Astronomy Script-1”, is the aforementioned python program.
 The example plots, images, and data are found in the folder titled, “Example Observation Data”.

 ### Example Plot 1:
 The large spike is the hydrogen line.
-The antenna took a reading from an area with the coordinates of 22.32hr of right ascension, and -6.69deg of declination.
+The antenna took a reading from an area in the sky with the coordinates of 22.32hr of right ascension, and -6.69deg of declination.
 This area of the sky is near the center of the galaxy.
 ![HI Plot; 2024 day 214 or 2024-8-1 0;17, duration; 300 0(s), Gain; 20(dB), ra and dec; 22 32(hr), -6 69(deg)](https://github.com/user-attachments/assets/fd30cf74-d442-4163-ad42-4b693dce955e)